Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Are you considering a solar battery purchase?
 Whether you’re integrating it into an existing solar setup or planning a fresh solar installation with a battery added on, navigating the many available options can be intimidating, especially if you’re just beginning your solar journey.

-No matter where you are in your exploration of solar batteries, you’ve stumbled upon this review of the Tesla Powerwall 2.
 At Penrith Solar Centre, we’re driven to provide customers with the industry knowledge needed to make informed decisions tailored to your specific needs.

-We are a little biased.
-However, this review will provide an honest evaluation of the Tesla Powerwall 2.
+We’ve installed thousands of batteries in and around Sydney, and one of our preferred products is the Tesla Powerwall 2.
+This review will provide an honest evaluation of the Tesla Powerwall 2.
 You’ll understand its specifications and features, its pros and cons, and determine if it suits your home and needs.

 In this article, you will learn: